mhxprs2022/data_analyst/README.md

 # data_analyst
-This folder contains all the practive code and final project code for Udacity Data Analyst nano degree
+This folder contains all the practice code and final project code for Udacity Data Analyst nano degree